snormax/snormax.github.io/index.md

 &nbsp;

-# Reddit Bot:
+# Reddit Bot: Something!

 Time to put those _API Test Project_ skills to use!

 ### Currently:

-* Reading and scheming -- and then revising my scheming to suit reality.
+* After several reality checks, I've settled on a concept!
+* Successfully tested PRAW processes, wrote code and test cases.
+* Still need to field test it

 &nbsp;